REACH Action Space

 An interprofessional health student placement project in northern BC was designed to improve students’ rural and remote placement experience, promote interprofessional collaboration, and provide meaningful interaction with learners from other health disciplines.

-Hear what preceptors and students say about their experiences and the benefits of working in rural and remote communities in BC.
+Two videos were created to promote rural/remote placements.
+They feature preceptors and students who talk about their experiences and the benefits of working in rural and remote communities in BC.